join()

 =A1.join(STATEID,A2:#,CAPITAL)

-Attach a computation to cursor A1 and return the original cursor; as STATEID field values are natural numbers beginning from 1 that strictly correspond to record numbers in STATECAPITAL table, we can write parameter K as #, which means ordinal numbers in the table can be directly used to increase the computing efficiency.
+Attach a computation to cursor A1 and return the original cursor; as STATEID field values are natural numbers beginning from 1 that strictly correspond to record numbers in STATECAPITAL table, we can write parameter K as #, which means sequence numbers in the table can be directly used to increase the computing efficiency.

 4